Military uniform with union jack badge on arm

 Armed Forces Compensation Scheme (AFCS) claims

 Slater and Gordon have military experts who specialise in making AFCS claims on behalf of those who have suffered injury or illness as a result of their military service.
-The all our Armed Forces Compensation Scheme claims are on a No Win No Fee basis.
+All our Armed Forces Compensation Scheme claims are on a No Win No Fee basis.

 Search our website